 Fraud and corruption are a serious and ongoing threat to the financial health of the UK public sector.
-The latest report from the Chartered Institute of Public Finance and Accountancy (CIPFA) estimates that fraud costs the public sector at least £40.3bn each year of which £7.8bn is specifically in local government.
+The latest report from the Chartered Institute of Public Finance and Accountancy (CIPFA) estimates that fraud costs the public sector at least £40.3bn each year of which £7.3bn is specifically in local government.

-CIPFA published the results of its fifth annual Fraud and Corruption Tracker survey from May 2019.
+CIPFA published the results of its sixth annual Fraud and Corruption Tracker survey in February 2021.
 This survey focused on local government and shows how the sector is dealing with the fraud threat.
-The responses received provided a spread of results from across all regions, enabling it to estimate the total figures for fraud across English, Welsh and Scottish local authorities.
+The responses received provided a spread of results from across all regions, enabling it to estimate the total figures for fraud across UK local authorities.